Esri/dynamic-situational-awareness-qt/tests/SanityTest.md

   - On Android, do this by opening the App Info (long press on the app icon and choose 'info'), scroll down and tap on Storage, tap Clear data.
 - Open the DSA app
   - [ ] You should be prompted to download the default configuration from Esri.
 Click Yes
-- Click OK on the Error dialog that the GPX file is missing
   - [ ] You should be brought to the Configurations page and see the data downloading
 - Wait for the data to download.
 Once it's done downloading, tap "Close App" (the app needs to reload to read the data)
 - tap "OK" to confirm closing the app